dirkkadijk/ENRON-data_machine-learning-project/README.md

 Running the `startup.py` file present in folder `/tools/' of this repository will automatically download the tarred and gzipped dataset and extract it for usage.
 Enron Email Dataset can be downloaded from : https://www.cs.cmu.edu/~enron/.
 And it is the __May 7, 2015 Version of dataset__.

-The email and finance data is combined into a single dataset, which is explored in this project.
-Note: For your convenience the data is already available in the ../tools/maildir/ folder.

 This aggregated _Enron email + financial dataset_ is stored in a dictionary as a _pickle file_, which is a handy way to store and load python objects directly.
 Use ```datasets_questions/explore_enron_data.py``` to load the dataset.